-I’ve explained more about what’s in our family manifesto elsewhere, but one important goal is to raise kids with an entrepreneurial mindset.
-This is something that is very important to both my husband and myself and I think is especially important to our children’s generation.
-We try to give them opportunities to think outside of the box because the way some things in the world and the environment are headed, we need people who can tackle and solve these problems.
+I’ve explained more about what’s in our family manifesto elsewhere, but a big goal in our family is to raise kids with an entrepreneurial mindset.
+This is something that is very important to both my husband and myself.
+We try to give them opportunities to think outside of the box because with the way some things in the world and environment are headed, we need people who can tackle and solve these problems.

 Having trouble narrowing down to just one thing to tackle this year?
 What if I told you just one thing could help your body restore and heal, regulate hormone production, boost your mood, and aid in weight loss?
 Yep, sleep!
 Plus it’s free (or almost free)!